sclosaf/NonSense-Generator/docs/UseCases.md

 ## Use Cases
-1 Analyze and extract sentence components \n
+1. Analyze and extract sentence components
-2 Generate a nonsense sentence from a template \n
+2. Generate a nonsense sentence from a template
-3 Validate a generated sentence for toxicity \n
+3. Validate a generated sentence for toxicity
-4 Reuse user input words by updating dictionaries \n
+4. Reuse user input words by updating dictionaries
-5 Define the functionalities of the program \n
+5. Define the functionalities of the program

 # Use Case tables